Skip to main content

 • The crewship binary must run on the same host as the data directory.

-• A crewship login token is not required — the host’s filesystem permissions are the authentication.
+• The host’s filesystem permissions are the authentication.

 Subcommands